-If a child is thought to have special educational needs a number of tests will be carried out by the Special Educational Needs Coordinator (SENDCo).
-(These include reading, a dyslexia screening test and spelling) If there is further need for cognitive assessments then an Educational Psychologtist will be used, alongside other agencies as relevant and with parental permission.
+If a child is thought to have special educational needs a number of tests will be carried out by the Special Educational Needs Coordinator (SENCo). (a member of school staff (class teacher, SENCo, head teacher) (These include reading, a dyslexia assessment and spelling) If there is further need for cognitive assessments then an Educational Psychologist will be used.